Harshadev-24/Harshadev-24/README.md

 ---

 ## 🚀 About Me
-I am a **recent B.Tech graduate** with a passion for **cloud infrastructure, automation, AI Engineer, ML Engineer, and reliability engineering**.
+I am a **recent B.Tech graduate** with a passion for **cloud infrastructure, automation, AI Engineering, ML Engineering, and reliability engineering**.

 ---